 - Post-traumatic stress disorder

 Anyone who is in contact with an elder or observing one can help.
 Older people can also help protect themselves by, for example, keeping a close eye on their finances and learning how to recognize scams.

-Here is just some of what you can do to help reduce bedsores and prevent elder abuse:
+Here is just some of what you can do to help prevent elder abuse: